Vocabulary for IELTS

 Meaning: Exhausted

-Question: Is there any situation when you felt too much tired?
+Question: Is there any situation where you feel too tired?

 Sentence: It happened last weekend.
 After playing tennis for two hours, I was feeling haggard.
 However, I continued and won the game with a decent margin.
-The experience I had had during the championship would always remain etched in my memories.
+My experience during the championship would always remain etched in my memories.

 12. Indefatigable